Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/tools/mpremote/README.md

                                             --capture <file>
                                             --inject-code <string>
                                             --inject-file <file>
-    mpremote help                    -- print list of commands and exit

 Multiple commands can be specified and they will be run sequentially.
 Connection and disconnection will be done automatically at the start and end of the execution